 In this way, marine and ice biologists can collect water samples, use the ROV’s cameras to observe organisms below the ice, or even use nets to collect them for further study at the ice camp or on board the Polarstern.
 Whereas research ships most often rely on a multibeam echosounder to emit sound waves and use the reflected echoes to map the seafloor, ROVs send their sound waves upwards, allowing them to measure the contours and underside of the ice.
 This way, they share new images of the virtually unknown world below the ice of the Arctic Ocean with each dive.

 Most of the measurements and work of the sea ice team are performed within a few kilometers distance from the Ice Camp close to Polarstern.
 Sea ice and snow cover properties are observed with a huge variety of methods, covering and mapping the interfaces to the atmosphere and ocean as well as many snow and ice properties.
-Although the main Ice Camp will be installed on first-year sea ice that is able to support such a station, major efforts will be made to include as many sea ice and snow cover conditions, ages, and features as possible in the surrounding area: new ice, refreezing of leads, deformed ice, weathering ice, and melting ice.
-A freezer lab container will be used to process snow and sea ice samples throughout the year.
+Although the main Ice Camp is installed on first-year sea ice that is able to support such a station, major efforts will be made to include as many sea ice and snow cover conditions, ages, and features as possible in the surrounding area: new ice, refreezing of leads, deformed ice, weathering ice, and melting ice.
+A freezer lab container is used to process snow and sea ice samples throughout the year.

 Ocean City is all about sea water research.
 Here, researchers can use a winch to lower their measuring equipment through a hole in the ice and into the water of the Arctic Ocean, and haul water samples from the ocean’s depths to the surface.
 To keep the water from immediately freezing in the frigid air when it surfaces, the hole is surrounded by a several-metre-wide tent that is heated to a few degrees above zero.